sfarkya/nvim-python/README.md

 (Optional) Install plugins: `:PlugInstall` inside `nvim`

 ## TMUX
-Does not seem to work well with TMUX currently --- TODO
+Does not seem to work well with TMUX currently --- works fine with ctrl+A mapping instead of default ctrl+B

 ## Keybindings
 TODO